Wookieepedia: History

+Manual of style

+As part of its in-universe perspective, the manual of style of Wookieepedia states that "To maintain consistency, the prose of in-universe articles should be in past tense, per the opening titles of the Star Wars saga", specifically the opening title "A long time ago in a galaxy far, far away".
+As such, Wookieepedia articles refer to their subjects in the past tense, except for "headings, image captions, and quote attributions", to which the present tense is allowed.

 Reception

 Actors in the Star Wars franchise have used Wookieepedia to have a better understanding of the Star Wars universe and to better portray their characters, including Felicity Jones who portrayed Jyn Erso in the 2016 film Rogue One: A Star Wars Story and Alden Ehrenreich who portrayed young Han Solo in the 2018 film Solo: A Star Wars Story.